shimaalizadeh/Electrokinetic_porous_networks/README.md

 # Input Files
 To run the code you have to provide Network.in located at input_files folder.
 The guidline of how to prepare the file is in input_files folder.
 The developed model uses a number of look-up tables to complete computations.
 These tables are already generated.
 You just need to put them in a directory and specify the path in the bash script.
+Once the input files are ready, a bash script is used to run the code, and it's located at bin folder.

+# Toy Problem
+As a starting point, the input file is designed for a network that involves a loop, as shown below: